jourde/chat/README.md

 - **Interactive SVG diagram** — click any node to open a guided editor with prompts for each component
 - **Two-system view** — toggle between a single activity system and a dual-system view showing two systems alongside a Shared Object and Shared Outcome(s), following Engeström's third-generation CHAT framework
-- **Contradiction tracking** — mark primary contradictions (within a component) and secondary contradictions (between two components), with visual indicators on the diagram
+- **Three levels of contradiction tracking** — with visual indicators on the diagram:
+  - ⚡ **Inner** — a tension within a single component (e.g. a tool that is both required and unusable)
+  - ⚡ **Secondary** — a tension between two components within the same system (e.g. Rules clashing with the Object)
+  - ↔ **Inter-systemic** — a tension between the two activity systems (dual-system view only)
 - **Live summary panel** — real-time display of all component values and contradictions as you type
 - **Additional notes** — free-text field for observations and reflections
 - **Export** — download the full analysis as plain text, Markdown, or JSON